When used in this chapter, the terms in this section have the meanings given.

 (2) a review of a financial statement performed in accordance with the Statements on Standards for Accounting and Review Services (SSARS);

-(4) an engagement performed in accordance with the standards of the Public Company Accounting Oversight Board (PCAOB); and
+(4) any engagement performed in accordance with auditing and related standards of the Public Company Accounting Oversight Board.

 "Board" means the Minnesota Board of Accountancy established under section 326A.02 or its predecessor under prior law.

 "Certificate" means a certificate as a certified public accountant issued under section 326A.04, or corresponding provisions of prior law, or a corresponding certificate as certified public accountant issued after examination under the law of any other state.

 "Client" means a person or entity that agrees with a licensee, a person registered under section 326A.06, paragraph (b), or the person's or licensee's employers to receive any professional service.